zxjcarrot/silkstore/README.md

+**SilkStore is my Master's thesis project**

+This work proposes SilkStore, a write-efficient and adaptive key-value store.
+This work makes the observation that the multi-level design of traditional LSM-trees and compaction algorithms are the main contributors of write amplification.
+SilkStore address this by introducing a single level design and a workload-adaptive compaction scheme that uses different compaction algorithms for different sub key-ranges based on read/write intensity.

+Thesis and slides for the thesis defense can be found [here](https://1drv.ms/p/s!ArFg8WfWy6iTojSWjEFrsr6_0uAI?e=6MIZYX) and [here](https://1drv.ms/p/s!ArFg8WfWy6iTojSWjEFrsr6_0uAI?e=6MIZYX) in Chinese.

+You can find the design doc [here](https://github.com/zxjcarrot/silkstore/blob/master/design/design.md) in Chinese.

 **LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.**

 [![Build Status](https://travis-ci.org/google/leveldb.svg?branch=master)](https://travis-ci.org/google/leveldb)